Skip to content Skip to footer

 But each one of these queries is a clear opportunity.
 Your users are already telling you what they want – you just need to listen.

-1. Internal Site Search Analytics (Google Analytics or GA4)
+Leveraging Internal Site Search Analytics

-2. Server Long and 404 Pages
+Monitoring Server Logs and 404 Pages

 If you’d rather avoid manual setup or technical configuration, our plugin does the work for you.